Central European Training School

 PGAA / NIPS / NAA – Elemental analysis

-Four groups were formed to perform the hands-on training at five BNC experimental beamlines, which they were to choose from instruments PSD, NAA, TOF-ND, GINA, SANS, PGAA and RAD.
-The course material of the practices is available on the school’s web page.
-A visit to Mirrotron Ltd., a spin-off company on the same campus, producing various kinds of neutron instrumentation (supermirrors, area detectors, choppers, velocity selectors, polarizers, etc.) and sponsor of CETS2021 completed the practical experience of the participants.
+A visit to Mirrotron Ltd., a spin-off company on the same campus, producing various kinds of neutron instrumentation (supermirrors, area detectors, choppers, velocity selectors, polarizers, etc.) and sponsor of CETS will complete the practical experience of the participants.

 CETS has started to become part of the higher education.
-The combined theory & hands-on training school of BNC has recently been accredited by the Doctorate School of Physics of the Eötvös Loránd University of Sciences Budapest, and that of the Budapest University of Technology and Economics.
+The combined theory & hands-on training school of BNC has been accredited by the Doctorate School of Physics of the Eötvös Loránd University of Sciences Budapest, and that of the Budapest University of Technology and Economics.
 Earning credits is now a possibility not only for students of Hungarian universities, but, in principle – through the ECTS – for students of universities Europe-wide.
-Participants, who requested university credits, the oral/poster presentation, completion of the on-line test and submission of an essay – on how their research could be made more effective using neutrons – were all required.
+For those participants who request university credits, the oral and poster presentation, completion of the on-line test and submission of an essay – on how their research could be made more effective using neutrons – will all be required.